 Seniors don't necessarily have to go outside to have a good time.
 Here's a simple list of the different ways to have fun indoors—whether you're with a loved one, family caregivers, or enjoying time alone:

 Look back at the life you've lived so far and take a moment to appreciate how far you've come, the people you've met, and the challenges you've overcome.
 Take turns recalling fond memories, past challenges, and funny stories with your friends, loved ones, or fellow assisted living community residents.
 This is an entertaining, wholesome activity for both big and small groups.

 Chair exercises is a safe alternative for seniors who cannot perform strenous outdoor sporting activities and exercises.
 Start with simple stretches.
 Once the body adapts and gets used to these movements, one can gradually try taking on more difficult routines.

 The key to building a safe yet engaging program for your senior loved one is to provide them with choices.
 If they feel an activity is too difficult, make sure you have something else for them to try out.
-Some good examples and ideas to draw inspiration from include:
+Some good examples and ideas for senior activities:

 Many senior residents love taking care of plants.
 The fresh air is relaxing and being able to take care of another living thing gives one a strong sense of fulfillment and joy.
 In fact, that's why many assisted living communities feature beautiful gardens filled with all kinds of plants and flowers.